 - Has a fever or severe pain associated with vomiting and/or diarrhea.

-- Hasn’t urinated in 6 to 8 hours for older children or 4 to 6 hours in younger children.
+- Hasn’t urinated in 6 to 8 hours for older children or 4 to 6 hours for younger children.

 Treatment for Dehydration

 Treatment depends on the severity of dehydration and the age of your child.
 It is not simply treated by giving more water.
 It needs to be the right combination of water and other electrolytes that exist in your body, such as salt.
-So it’s best to check with your child’s doctor and follow the instructions specific for your child.
+So, it’s best to check with your child’s doctor and follow the instructions specific to your child.